tagsys/tagsee/README.md

 ## <strong>APIs</strong>

-Besides controllable dashborad, TagSee also offers a set of wrapped APIs for upper applications.
+Besides the controllable dashborad, TagSee also offers a set of wrapped APIs for upper applications.
 These APIs are useful if you want to develop your own applications.
 TagSee provides a set of RESTful style APIs and Websocket-based reading reports.
 You could use any language or platform to develop your applications.

+I also give many examples over differnt programming languages in the examples directory to show how to start, stop and read tags using TagSee.
+Currently, these exampels are writtern using Java.

 ### 1. Discover agents